 Drug Policy.
 The University does not permit the possession, use, manufacture or distribution of illegal substances, prescription drugs without a prescription or drug paraphernalia of any kind or in any amount, and it administers its own penalties for such acts.
 Offenses considered to be serious violations include the manufacture, sale or distribution of illegal drugs; any involvement in illegal drug use or traffic with minors, particularly from the local area; and possession or use of the more dangerous or highly addictive drugs.
 Students who violate these regulations may also face charges by local law enforcement authorities.

 Arrival Policy.
 Dormitory check-in for all first-year students in the Class of 2020 is Sept.
 3, 2016.
-Dormitories officially open for all undergraduates (not participating in Freshmen Orientation activities) on Saturday, Sept.
-12, 2015; the first day of classes is Wednesday, Sept.
-16. Undergraduates who are not participating in an official University pre-orientation or orientation program may return to campus beginning Saturday through Wednesday, Sept.
-12-16.
-Students who return to campus prior to Sept.
-12 must make arrangements to stay off-campus at their own expense.
-On-campus housing will not be available.
+Dormitories officially open for all other undergraduates (not participating in Orientation activities) on Saturday, Sept.
+10. The first day of classes is Wednesday, Sept.
+14. Undergraduates who are not participating in an official University pre-orientation or Orientation program may return to campus beginning Saturday through Wednesday, Sept.
+10-14.
+Students who return to Princeton prior to Sept.
+10 must make arrangements to stay off-campus at their own expense; on-campus housing will not be available.
 More information is available about the University's early arrival and move-in policies.

-Freshmen and Sophomores.
-All freshmen and sophomores live in one of Princeton's six residential colleges.
-Freshmen are assigned randomly to a residential college (where they live until the end of the sophomore year) and to a room and roommates by the residential college staff and the Housing Office, who try to match roommates’ lifestyles and habits as much as possible.
+First-year students and Sophomores.
+All first-years and sophomores are required to live in one of Princeton's six residential colleges.
+First-years are assigned randomly to a residential college (where they live until the end of the sophomore year) and to a room and roommates by the residential college staff and the Housing Office, who try to match roommates’ lifestyles and habits as much as possible.
 Many rooming arrangements require a period of adjustment, but in time friendships usually evolve.
 If it becomes clear that a particular set of roommates is mismatched, members of the college staff work with the students to try to resolve differences.
-When necessary, room changes are arranged through the college master.
+When necessary, room changes are arranged through the head of the college.

 For sophomore year, students select their own rooming groups and choose rooms in their residential college through a lottery known as “Room Draw,” which takes place in the spring.